hariprasadraja/mongoqb/Readme.md

 # mongoqb

-mongoqb is a versetaile query builder for mongodb from http request built in golang.
+mongoqb is a versatile query builder for mongodb from http request built in golang.

   - do a Request like http://localhost:9000?filterBy=name(and),emailId(or),age&name=hari,rahul,krishnan&emailId=hariprasadcsmails@gmail.com&age=24,